-Unified storage (sometimes termed network unified storage or NUS) is a storage system that makes it possible to run and manage files and applications from a single device.
-To this end, a unified storage system consolidates file-based and block-based access in a single storage platform and supports fibre channel SAN, IP-based SAN (iSCSI), and NAS (network attached storage).
+Unified storage -- sometimes called network unified storage or multiprotocol storage -- is a storage system that makes it possible to run and manage files and applications from a single device.

 A unified storage architecture simultaneously enables storage of file data and handles the block-based I/O (input/output) of enterprise applications.
 To this end, a multiprotocol storage system consolidates file- and block-based access in a single storage platform compared to traditional arrays that contain either one or the other.

 Unified storage uses standard file protocols such as CIFS (Common Internet File System) and NFS (Network File System) and standard block protocols such as Fibre Channel (FC) and iSCSI (Internet Small Computer Systems Interface) to allow users and applications to access data consolidated on a single device.
 As its name implies, unified storage combines a variety of access protocols, such as server message block and NFS, and block-based protocols such as FC and iSCSI, allowing users access to consolidated applications and storage.

 - A single point of management and administration.
 Unified storage frees administrators from having to manage multiple sets of tools and pools of disparate storage.